 Dr. Sean Salazar (M) is a researcher and engineer at the Norwegian Geotechnical Institute (NGI).
-He specializes in satellite, airborne and terrestrial remote sensing and mapping techniques applied to geohazards and civil infrastructure.
-Sean earned his PhD and MSc in Civil Engineering from the University of Arkansas as a U.S. National Science Foundation (U.S. NSF) graduate research fellow.
+He specializes in Earth Observation, remote sensing and geospatial analysis techniques for geohazards, and civil engineering infrastructure.
+Sean has participated in several EU research and innovation projects and currently coordinates a Horizon Europe project in the Digital, Industry and Space programme.

 Nellie Body (MSc)(F) works with geohazards research and consulting at NGI.
 She has earned a MSc in Geohazards and Geomechanics and a BSc in Geology and geophysics from the University of Oslo, as well as single courses in Disaster management from the Inland Norway University of Applied Sciences.

 Short summary: A story about Jan and Maria during extreme precipitation.